andrecosta8/Worth-IT/README.md

 ## About

-This application was build as a final project regarding Tech Academy from New Work.
+This application was built as a final project regarding Tech Academy from New Work.

-Worth IT? is a application that allow the developers or tech lovers to comment dev products and give this opinion about.
-As Admin you can manage all the aplication content (users, products and comments).
+Worth IT? is an application that allows developers or tech lovers to comment on dev products and give their opinion about them.
+As Admin you can manage all the application content (users, products and comments).

 ## Available Scripts